MzPoju/alx-system_engineering-devops/0x00-shell_permissions/README.md

-script that all the groups the current user is part of
+script that changes owner of file hello to owner betty